tcmxx/UnityTensorflowKeras/Documents/ExamplesList.md

         width="600" border="10" />
 </p>

 A copy of Unity MLAgent's Walker example.
-A test scene for hybird training.
+A test scene for hybrid training.
 Not working at all.
 Don't use it.